 Organ Waiting List

 A group called the United Network for Organ Sharing (UNOS) oversees the organ list and determines who gets the organs that are donated.
 They do this based on a score that represents how sick someone is and how quickly the person needs a new kidney.

 Organs are also assigned based on who is the best match for the organ donated (for instance, the organ is the right size for the person's body and the donor has the same blood type as the recipient).

 As you wait for a kidney, help your child stay as healthy as possible.
 This will help improve your child's quality of life and ensure that he or she is ready for transplant surgery when the time comes.
-Make sure your child eats a healthy diet, gets regular exercise, and takes all medications as directed.
+Make sure your child eats a healthy diet, gets regular exercise, and takes all medicines as directed.
 And get to all medical appointments on time, especially if your child is undergoing dialysis.

 Let the doctor and the transplant center know right away if there are any changes in your child's health, and make sure they know how to reach you at a moment's notice.
 When a kidney is located, it will be important to move quickly, so keep your child's hospital bag packed and ready to go.

 Your child may have to wait to find a kidney that is a good match.
 Unfortunately, no one knows how long that wait will be.
 It could be just a few days or it could be years.